 Project 3 – Workshop Details

-One memorable mod is a mod that completely alters the Character Creation Interface.
-What was originally an unthrilling CCI with modest allowances (fine by 2011 standards) has been upgraded to a CCI with more affordances than could ever be used.
-This difference is where I will invite participants (in teams) to create a character in both “Vanilla” Skyrim and “Modded” Skyrim and compare the experience.
+One memorable mod is one that completely alters the Character Creation Interface.
+The original CCI is an unthrilling CCI with modest allowances (fine by 2011 standards).
+It has been upgraded by fans to a CCI with more choices than could ever be used.
+To show what I mean I now invite the class to begin the exercise listed below.

 - Did every participant feel as though they could represent themselves in the game?

-- Does this mean realistically or a fantasy version of themselves?
+- Does this mean realistic or a fantasy version of themselves?